Further useful Reading:

 Emerging certification programs are one promising means of assuring that wood products have been sustainably produced.
 In the overall marketplace, you cannot always promise this level of assurance.
 Instead we tend to ask, of a specific biomass project: Is there any part of the biomass supply that is clearly not sustainable?

 For instance Palm tree oil plantations have been developed over many parts of Indonesia and Malaysia, often over poor peat swamp like ground, which seemed like a great idea at the time.That is to use unproductive land to produce renewable biomass energy.
+However, such things can have unforeseen consequences.What is happening is that carbon, which has been trapped in these peat swamps, is getting released into rivers, streams and in the atmosphere from the disturbance of the ground. |

 The result, is that quite possibly there is more environmental harm, than processing fossil fuels.